-Taking assessments can be a stressful time during your studies.
-It’s important that you are aware of all the support options available to you to access during the assessment period and throughout your studies at King’s.
+Taking assessments can be a stressful time.
+It’s important that you are aware of all the academic support options available to you to access throughout your studies at King’s.

 Academic support at King's

-Additional support if you have a Specific Learning Difficulty (SpLD) /Mental Health Condition /Medical condition
+Additional support if you have a Specific Learning Difference (SpLD)/mental health condition/medical condition

 What adjustments can I request?